-All measurements were evaluated for potential modifying factors in accordance with the NPfI.
+Low-frequency modifying factor penalties have only been applied to site-only L{Aeq} levels if the site was the only contributing low-frequency noise source.
 Specific methodology for assessment of each modifying factor is outlined in Fact Sheet C of the NPfI.